 Anyone Remember Building Kits

-As you may have gathered, I was a WWII baby boomer and grew up in the era of electronic kits started by Heathkit.
-Heathkit, ‘the” supplier of electronic kits, would have said I built everything from Heath until I started looking at old catalogs on the internet.
+As you may have gathered, I was a WWII baby boomer and grew up in the era of electronic kits once dominated by Heathkit.
+I always enjoyed building kits and I started looking at old catalogs on the internet.
 The following are my favorites I most remember over the many years;

 The following are the radios and kits, each marking a point in my life like your first BB gun, new bicycle or suit.
 I hope you enjoy looking back as much as I have enjoyed gathering these pictures.